Barandis/kessel/src/docs/parsers/attemptm.md

 #### Parameters

-* `p` The parser to apply.
+* `p`: The parser to apply.
 If it fails, its error message will be changed.
-* `msg` The error message for when `p` does not consume input or as a header for backtracking information if `p` does consume input.
+* `msg`: The error message for when `p` does not consume input or as a header for backtracking information if `p` does consume input.

 #### Success